Palestinian held by Israel ends hunger strike after 103 days

-RAMALLAH, West Bank, Nov 6 (Reuters) - A Palestinian on Friday ended a 103-day hunger strike against his detention without charge by Israel after being assured his four-month detention would not be extended, the Palestinian Prisoners' Club said.
+RAMALLAH, West Bank, Nov 6 (Reuters) - A Palestinian on Friday ended a 103-day hunger strike against being held without charge by Israel after being assured his four-month detention would not be extended, the Palestinian Prisoners' Club advocacy group said.

-Akhras, a resident of the city of Jenin in the north of the Israeli-occupied West Bank, was taken into custody in July under an Israeli "administrative detention" order.
+Akhras, a resident of the city of Jenin in the north of the Israeli-occupied West Bank, was taken into custody on July 27 under the four-month Israeli "administrative detention" order.

-Israel's Shin Bet internal security agency says Akhras was detained after it received information that he was an operative of the Islamic Jihad militant group, an allegation his wife has denied.
+Shin Bet has said Akhras was detained after it received information that he was an operative of the Islamic Jihad militant group, an allegation his wife has denied.

 "He will spend the remaining period until his release receiving treatment in the hospital," the statement added.